 - Yoga therapy to find peace and serenity during these turbulent times

 - Group therapy and counseling to help you find solace in the fact that you don’t have to suffer alone.

 - Art therapy to tap into your creative side and find comfort in something positive

 Addiction can creep up on us at any time in our lives.
 We may resort to substance abuse just to get through our day.
-Fortunately, Kemah Palms Recovery is dedicated to helping you quit these life-threatening habits.
+Fortunately, Kemah Palms Recovery® is dedicated to helping you quit these life-threatening habits.
 We invite you to join us at our rehabilitation facilities today.
-Contact us at 866.604.1873 today to take the step in the right direction to get the help that you need.
+Contact us for help today to take the step in the right direction to get the help that you need.